sonm/monfree/README.md

 ```

 ### Linux Native (.deb)
-The native way to install MonFree on Ubuntu, Debian, Mint:
+The native way to install Monfree on Ubuntu, Debian, Mint:

 ```bash
 # 1. Add the official repository